adventurebrew/magos/README.md

 - `pl` for Polish (Codepage 1250)
 - `ru` for Russian (Codepage 1251)

-You may also leave out this option completely to save the texts as is (use same byte values as were used in game)
+For example:
 ```
 magos PATH/TO/GAME -c he
 ```

-Additionaly, you may add `-u` flag to convert the text to UTF-8 encoding
+Additionally, you may add the `-u` flag to convert the text to UTF-8 encoding:
 ```
 magos PATH/TO/GAME -c he -u
 ```

+Leave out this option completely to save the texts as is, with the same encoding used in the game.

-### Rebuild the game
+### Rebuild the Game
-After editing the desired files, you can inject it back to the game. just use whatever command you used to extract and add `-r`.
+After editing the desired files, you can inject them back into the game by adding the `-r` flag to your extraction command.
+For example:

-(Of course, you can remove some parts if you don't wish to edit them)

-for example:
-assuming extraction script was
+Assuming the extraction command was:
 ```
 magos PATH/TO/GAME -c he -e ext -s -t SIMON2.VOC
 ```

-game can be rebuilt using:
+The game can be rebuilt using:
 ```
 magos PATH/TO/GAME -c he -e ext -s -t SIMON2.VOC -r
 ```
-The parameters themselves are used for the reverse action.

-e.g. the tool will now read from `strings.txt` to write game files.

-The edited files will be created in current working directory regardless of where the actual files were.
+This will read from `strings.txt` and write the game files.
+The edited files will be created in the current working directory.

-This is to allow keeping the game intact in a subdirectory and copy changes manually.

-If you wish the tool to always override the game files, just launch it from the game directory itself.

-## Cool stuff to implement sometime
+## Cool Stuff to Implement Sometime
 * Document how to modify game scripts
 * Extract and edit game graphics (VGA files)